Individual ecotherapy sessions in person or online

 Ecotherapy promotes a profound sense of belonging - particularly important in this modern technological world where people spend so much time indoors on screens that they can forget what it feels like to be authentically, naturally human.
 It fosters more compassion for oneself and others and can allow more trust in the unknown nature of reality.

-If this sounds like something you'd be interested in trying, do get in touch to arrange a call.
+If this sounds like something you'd be interested in trying, do get in touch to arrange a free call.

 Ecotherapy promotes a profound sense of belonging - particularly important in this modern technological world where people spend so much time indoors on screens that they can forget what it feels like to be authentically, naturally human.
 It fosters more compassion for oneself and others and can allow more trust in the unknown nature of reality.

-If this sounds like something you'd be interested in trying, do get in touch to arrange a call.
+If this sounds like something you'd be interested in trying, do get in touch to arrange a free call.

 Frequently Asked Questions